 The terms “digital” and “electronic” are often used interchangeably these days, including when it comes to talking about records management.
-While there is a lot of overlap in how these terms are used, it can be useful to distinguish between digital vs. electronic documents, particularly when it comes to designing a records management strategy.
+While there is a lot of overlap in how these terms are used, it can be useful to distinguish between digital vs. electronic documents, particularly when it comes to designing a digital and electronic records management strategy.
+At Armstrong Archives, this nuanced understanding is central to our service, ensuring our clients receive tailored and effective document management solutions.

 Digital Vs. Electronic Records – FAQs and Differences

 A digital record is a document that originated in digital format.
-It’s often a digital analogue of a physical record, such as a PDF of an application form, legal document, or invoice.
+It’s often a digital analog of a physical record, such as a PDF of an application form, legal document, or invoice.

 As a side note, while they use the word “electronic” in the name, electronic health records (EHRs) fit under this definition since they are simply digital versions of the paper charts used for patient medical histories.

-Digital records can be easily transmitted electronically and modified, but they could also be printed out, making them a highly versatile component of internal workflows and external communication.
+Digital records can be easily transmitted electronically and modified, but they can also be printed out, making them a highly versatile component of internal workflows and external communication.

 As opposed to digital records, electronic records are those solely for use within computer systems.
 They aren’t intended to represent actual documents, and they often include such items as digital purchase receipts, images, emails, electronic inventories, etc.